Node.js HTTPS: Quick & Easy Guide

 Or, you could also choose to not create any certificate too, for which you can proceed with an HTTP server.

-To create a self-signed certificate, use this code in your terminal:
+To create a self-signed certificate, run the following commands in the command line:

 openssl genrsa -out key.pem